knr-auv/simulation/README.md

 ### Startup

+After starting the built project, small black window of Unity application should appear.
+Simulation is now running and a client can connect.

 ### Settings file

 During startup, simulation checks for `settings.json` file where it reads port numbers.
 If not found it uses default values (see [networking](#networking)). *Quality* defines JPG compression level (from `0` to `100` for least image compression)